menuclose

 Another great feature is the ability to customise the homepage to make it more tailored to your interests.
 For example, you can change your default region and select whether you want your watch list and market indices displayed on the homepage.

-A more basic app called IBKR GlobalTrader is also available for investors looking to trade small amounts, including fractional shares which I believe makes trading more accessible to all investors.
+A more streamlined app called IBKR GlobalTrader is also available for investors looking to trade small amounts, including fractional shares which I believe makes trading more accessible to all investors.
 It is a slimmed-down version of the main IBKR mobile app.
-You can make use of both apps — the same login details are carried over, along with your purchases and watch list.
+On IBKR GlobalTrader, you can see your open positions, see the recent performance, news, and access the learn hub.

 Trading platforms